richkmeli/Richkware/README.md

 # Richkware
-Malware for Windows, written in C++.
+Framework for building Windows malwares, written in C++.

 ##Description